Named after Saint Colm Cille, Glencolmcille is a tiny Irish speaking Gaeltacht village on the Sliabh Liag Peninsula.

 2. A stunning seaside village

-Like many villages on this peninsula, Glencolmcille is in a stunning location surrounded by lush green hills and an awesome Atlantic coastline.
+Like many villages on this peninsula, Glencolmcille is set a picturesque location surrounded by lush green hills and a rugged section of the Atlantic coastline.
 Glencolmcille has featured as a film location for several movies including The Railway Station Man (1992) starring Julie Christie and Donald Sutherland.

 3. A great place to explore from